 Students are required to complete two projects during the course using circuit simulation software (Tinkercad and Lushprojects).
+These projects are circuit-based practical development exercises using real world examples.
 Details of the task for each project will be provided on an assignment sheet that will be available from the course website.

-Project 1 is a group based project based on scaffolding lab 1 and the content covered in the lectures.
+Project 1 is a group based project following on from scaffolding lab 1 and the content covered in the lectures.
 Project 1 is due in week 6.